alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-10-20-rule-on-giving-bayah-to-other-than-rulers.md

 published: false
 title: "Ruling on giving Bay'ah (pledge of allegiance) to other than the rulers"
 publisher: "alsalafiyyah@icloud.com"
-source: "Majmu' Fatawa wa Maqalat"
+source: "Majmu' Fatawa wa Maqalat, Among the questions asked to His Eminence by Al-Muslimun Newspaper."
 category: [rulership]
 hijri: "Rabi' Al-Awwal 03, 1442 AH"
 lang: en